Sudeepp-Mishra/LoginStarter.jsp/README.md

 ## 🧭 How It Works
 - `signup.jsp`: User enters new credentials (mock or DB-based storage)
+- `signupprocess.jsp`: Handles signup logic: checks for existing user and inserts new record
 - `login.jsp`: User enters credentials to log in
 - `logincheck.jsp`: Verifies credentials and starts session
 - `home.jsp`: Displays user-specific content using session attributes